DataBiosphere/terra-axon-examples/nextflow/workspace_description.md

 Two examples are provided in `nextflow_examples.ipynb`.
 You will find this notebook in [https://github.com/DataBiosphere/terra-axon-examples/tree/main/nextflow](https://github.com/https://github.com/DataBiosphere/terra-axon-examples/tree/main/nextflow).
 As mentioned above, its repo, `terra-axon-examples`, will be automatically cloned to your Enterprise Terra Cloud Environment, and you should be able to navigate to the notebook in the JupyterLab file browser.
 - The first example demonstrates running a Nextflow RNASeq workflow on human gut data.
-- The second example demonstrates running the `nf-core` RNASeq pipeline on yeast genome data.
+- The second example demonstrates running the (`nf-core`)[https://nf-co.re/]RNASeq pipeline on yeast genome data.

 The examples provided are independent of one another (meaning you can run only the second example if desired, without having to execute the first example).